AdaCore/gnatstudio/docs/users_guide/debugging.rst

 program counter will point to after you press the :guilabel:`Next` button on the tool bar.

-You can move to the next assembly instruction using the :guilabel:`Nexti` (next instruction) button in the tool bar.
+Move to the next assembly instruction using the :guilabel:`Nexti` (next instruction) button in the tool bar.
 If you choose "Stepi" instead (step instruction), this it will step into any subprogram being called by that instruction.

 For efficiency purposes, GPS only display a small part of the assembly code around the current instruction.
-You can specify in the :ref:`Preferences Dialog <preferences_dialog>` how many instructions are displayed by default.
-Also, you can easily display the instructions immediately preceding or following the currently displayed instructions by pressing one of the :kbd:`Page up` or :kbd:`Page down` keys or by using the contextual menu in the assembly window.
+Specify how many instructions are displayed by default in the :ref:`Preferences Dialog <preferences_dialog>`.
+Display the instructions immediately preceding or following the currently displayed instructions by pressing one of the :kbd:`Page up` or :kbd:`Page down` keys or by using the contextual menu in the assembly window.

 .. index:: menu; debug --> data --> display registers

 A convenient complement when debugging at the assembly level is the ability to display the contents of machine registers.
-When the debugger supports it (as `gdb` does), you can select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the canvas that shows the current contents of each machine register and that's updated every time one of them changes.
+When the debugger supports it (as `gdb` does), select the :menuselection:`Debug --> Data --> Display Registers` menu to get an item in the canvas that shows the current contents of each machine register and that's updated every time one of them changes.